-The Bioenergy Producers Association was founded in 2004 to advance the development and commercialization of sustainable, environmentally preferable industries that produce alternative energy from agricultural, forestry, and urban sources of biomass and plastic wastes.
+The Bioenergy Producers Association was founded in 2004 to advance the development and commercialization of sustainable, environmentally preferable industries that produce renewable energy from agricultural, forestry and urban sources of biomass.

-For more than a decade, California’s legislative and administrative policies have discouraged the introduction of municipal solid waste (MSW) conversion technology projects in the state—technologies that could enable the production of biofuels, chemicals, upgraded pipeline natural gas and other biobased products.
+Over the past 17 years, California’s legislative and administrative policies have essentially prohibited non-combustion thermal technologies, i.e. pyrolysis and gasification, from using municipal solid waste (MSW) feedstocks in the production of low carbon fuels, chemicals, renewable natural gas and other biobased products.

-During this time, the Association has led four legislative campaigns to correct a scientifically inaccurate definition of gasification in statute and to address other statutory and regulatory provisions that have undermined the confidence of investors and conversion technology providers to do business in California.
+Over the past 15 years, this Association has led four unsuccessful legislative campaigns to correct a scientifically inaccurate definition of gasification in statute and to address other statutory and regulatory provisions that have restricted investors and technology providers from developing projects in California.
 All of these legislative proposals would have preserved the integrity of existing recycling programs while expanding the integrated waste management toolbox to include clean technologies capable of converting landfill-bound materials to beneficial use.

-In announcing these statistics, Scott Smithline of CalRecycle said, ““The state’s economic resurgence is impressive, but we have to find ways around the barriers to consistent, sustainable reductions in disposal.”
+Scott Smithline, the former Director of CalRecycle, once said, “The state’s economic resurgence is impressive, but we have to find ways around the barriers to consistent, sustainable reductions in disposal.”
 Conversion technologies could and should be a key element in this effort, if only our state’s administration and its legislators would move to create a reasonable legislative and regulatory environment for these technologies.

 There are major initiatives evolving in Sacramento, perhaps a perfect storm of initiatives, which lead this Association to believe that the time is approaching for our governor and legislature to recognize the potential of these 21st century conversion technologies and take action.